Global ransomware attack: 5 things to know

 "IT managers need to be extremely aware that new variants of this ransomware attack are being launched almost hourly, so they can't just check that their computer systems are protected, then relax, assuming everything will stay that way," he said.

 Cybersecurity firm Avast said it tracked more than 75,000 ransomware attacks in 99 countries Friday.
-That number is likely to go up, Gazeley said.

 European police agency Europol said it was working to support countries, saying the malware attack was at an "unprecedented level and requires international investigation."